 “A human being is a part of the whole called by us universe; a part limited in time and space.
 He experiences himself, his thoughts, and his feelings as something separate from the rest – a kind of optical delusion of consciousness.” — Albert Einstein

 How does this insight help us on our spiritual journey?

 Our consciousness contains a broad spectrum of energy and awareness.
 We are unaware of the subconscious activity that sustains our personality and instincts.
 Most of our internal organs function without conscious direction.
 We are consciousness riding a biodegradable meat-covered skeleton.

 The Optical Delusion of Consciousness

 An optical illusion is a mistake in the perception of something.
 All perception takes place in the realm of consciousness.
 So, if our consciousness is distorted, we misperceive things.
 Yet, we delude ourselves into thinking that the fiction crafted by the mind is reality.
-How do we identify this kind of distortion, how does it occur, and how d to we correct it?
+How do we identify this kind of distortion, how does it occur, and how do we correct it?

 If we want to know how to escape illusion and the delusion we’ve created, we must first identify it.
 How does this distortion manifest?

 A delusion of consciousness is when our perception of something is skewed and distorted, but we don’t recognize the problem.
 We think the faulty perception is accurate and act accordingly.

 We perceive reality with the help of a filter known as our worldview or paradigm.
 This filter tells us what is right or wrong.
 It contains our values and beliefs about reality.
 We can diagnose faulty perception by comparing the qualities of a healthy paradigm with those of an unhealthy one.
 So, we must define the attributes of a healthy and an unhealthy worldview.

 The “Heaven’s Gate” group exemplifies an unhealthy worldview.
 In 1974 several members committed suicide as a comet passed earth.
 They believed they would be transported to the comet and ascend to the next level.